 2. Check the network

 On the other hand, if videos stop playing mid-playback the usual suspect is the network.
-Make sure that you’re connected to a stable Wi-Fi network or moderately fast cellular network if you want to watch YouTube videos.
+Make sure that you’re connected to a stable Wi-Fi network or a moderately fast cellular network if you want to watch YouTube videos.
 If you run into constant buffering, make sure to lower the resolution.
 You can do that in the video.
 Just tap on the cog icon at the top and select a lower resolution.
 Also, you can navigate to YouTube > Account > Settings > Video quality preferences and select Data saver or Auto.

 Of course, if you’re sure that your network is not an issue and that all other apps and services work as intended, you should move to the next step.